Passkeys-Access Google Workspace Account without a Password

 Passkeys are a safer and easier alternative to passwords.
-It’s a digital credential that ties to a user account, website or application.
-Passkeys built on FIDO standards (Fast Identity Online), enable all browsers to easily adopt them.
+It’s a digital credential that ties to a user account, website, or application.
+Passkeys built on FIDO standards (Fast Identity Online), enable all browsers to adopt them easily.
 Its main aim is to replace legacy authentication mechanisms such as passwords.

 How do Passkeys work?

 When a user wants to sign in to a service that uses passkeys, their browser or operating system will help them select the right passkey to use.
 To make sure only the rightful owner can use a passkey, the system will ask them to unlock their device.
 More so, users can sign in to apps and websites with either a biometric sensor (fingerprint or facial recognition), PIN or pattern.
 More so, this frees them from remembering and managing passwords.

 Users can select an account to sign in with and not need to type the username.
 Users can seamlessly switch to a new device and immediately use it without needing to re-enroll.
 On Android, the Google Password Manager stores passkeys and synchronizes them between the user’s Android devices signed into the same Google Account.

 Even more, they are available on phones and used when logging into a laptop, even if the Google Workspace passkeys isn’t synchronized to a laptop provided the phone is near the laptop and the user approves the sign-in on the phone.

 Passkeys use Public Key Cryptography for potential data breaches such as phishing attacks, brute force attacks, session hijacking & credential stuffing attacks.When a user creates a passkey in a site or application, it generates a public-private key pair on the user’s device.
 Notably, the site stores the public key, but this alone is not useful to an attacker.
 An attacker can’t derive the user’s private key from the data stored on the server, which helps complete authentication.